tomhoule/rfcs/grafbase/fine-grained-authorization.typ

 In this RFC, we will also focus on just the PEP and PDP.
 The PEP will be the Grafbase API.
 The PDP will be either embedded in the Grafbase API, or an external service, depending on the configuration of a specific Enterprise Platform deployment.

+While the PDP-PEP separation is seeing increasing adoption in enterprise environments, it is uncommon for access control for entire third-party applications to be delegated to an internal PDP, because of the large amount of special policies to write, and the need to reflect an internal data model that, by definition, is developed by third-parties.

+=== Workload identity

+Workload identity is the concept of giving a unique, verifiable identity to an automated process, like a CI/CD pipeline or a microservice, allowing it to authenticate and access resources securely without relying on long-lived, static secrets like API keys.
+This approach significantly enhances security by moving away from secrets that can be leaked or compromised.
+Instead of storing a secret, the workflow can prove its identity to another system, such as a cloud provider, or a service like the Grafbase API, and receive a short-lived access token in return.
+This is often accomplished using #openid-connect.
+In this M2M (machine-to-machine) context, the CI/CD platform acts as an OIDC provider, issuing an identity token that describes the workflow's context (e.g., repository, branch, commit SHA).
+The resource provider can then be configured to trust this OIDC provider and exchange that identity token for a temporary cloud access token.
+This is precisely how platforms like GitHub Actions and CircleCI enable passwordless authentication to services like AWS, Azure, and Google Cloud, making pipelines more secure and manageable.

+These concepts are being generalized in frameworks like #link("https://spiffe.io/docs/latest/spiffe-about/overview/")[SPIFFE (Security and Privacy Identity Framework for Everyone)].

+See #link("https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation")[this good Microsoft docs page] on an example of how to use workload identity with Azure.

 #pagebreak()

 = Proposed solution